Matthew Milliken has increased upselling revenue at his hotel tenfold. And he’s willing to share the story of how he did it.

-The hotel found it hard to meet their revenue goals without being able to support guests as they wanted to be engaged.
+The hotel found it hard to meet its revenue goals without being able to support guests as they wanted to be engaged.
 “Our biggest frustration was continuously trying to get our receptionists to upsell.”
-There would be a big training on this and push for a couple weeks, but things would return to the status quo after a few weeks.
+There would be a big training on this and push for a couple of weeks, but things would return to the status quo after a few weeks.
 Incentives with commission didn’t seem to help.

 A change was needed.

 Milliken and his team started a process of looking for how they could make themselves more agile and efficient and decided to move to a new property management system.